Panorama Theatre

 Strand Theatre, New Orleans in 1917 just prior to it's opening

-Decades later, in an attempt to lure away audiences from television, a vast curved screen was installed, and the Strand Theatre became New Orleans' first movie house to screen films in the "Todd A-O" process for several years and was renamed Panorama Theatre.
+Decades later in July 1953, in an attempt to lure away audiences from television, a vast curved screen was installed, and on August 14, 1953 it was renamed Panorama Theatre, reopening with Rita Hayworth in “Salome”.
+It had become New Orleans' first movie house to screen films in the "Todd A-O".

 Contributed by Bryan Krefft